 Make an application

-If you are eligible and do not claim housing benefit or council tax reduction, complete an application form (PDF) and return directly, with the evidence requested on the form, to one of our Access Points, or post to the Revenues Section.
+If you are eligible and wish to make a new claim, complete an application form (PDF) and return directly, with the evidence requested on the form, to one of our Access Points, or post to the Revenues Section.
 You can also collect forms from any of our Access Points.

 If you received free school means or a clothing grant isn session 2017-18 then you do not need to reapply, the Benefits Service will contact you automatically by post.
-If you have not heard from them by 1 Aug 2017, you can contact the Benefits Service or visit any of our Access Points.
+If you have not heard from them by 1 Aug 2018, you can contact the Benefits Service or visit any of our Access Points.

-• Any claims will not be backdated and will only come into force once the school has received the assessed form.
+• Any claims will not be backdated and will only come into force once the Benefits Service has received the assessed form.

 • Free school meals stop when you no longer receive any of the eligible benefits

 • It is your responsibility to inform the Benefit Service of any change in circumstances affecting FSM/ECG.